 Regarding your spouse’s hands, there are a few things you should know:

-Pockets: Despite the multiple pockets your spouses uniform, service members are not allowed to keep their hands in their pockets.
+- Pockets: Despite the multiple pockets on your spouses uniform, service members are not allowed to keep their hands in their pockets.
 You might not cause them to break the rule, but you can help by keeping an eye out to remind them.

-Right Hand: Your spouse is required to keep his or her right hand empty in order to salute at any time.
+- Right Hand: Your spouse is required to keep his or her right hand empty in order to salute at any time.
 That means your spouse may need some assistance when carrying heavy loads.

 Walking is not a complicated task, but service members in uniform have to pay special attention to a few rules.

-Eating/Drinking: Service members are not supposed to eat or drink anything while they are walking.
+- Eating/Drinking: Service members are not supposed to eat or drink anything while they are walking.
 While driving, it may be acceptable depending on where you’re stationed.

-Left Side: When you are walking somewhere with your spouse, be sure to walk on their left side.
+- Left Side: When you are walking somewhere with your spouse, be sure to walk on their left side.
 Otherwise you may get in the way when they need to salute.

 Some rules are not always clear or enforced, while others are more of community-enforced guidelines.
 Here are some to consider:

-Smoking: There is a lot of variation when it comes to the regulations of smoking.
+- Smoking: There is a lot of variation when it comes to the regulations of smoking.
 Some installations don’t allow it at all in uniform, others may allow it while standing, and in some instances it’s permissible at all times.
 Be sure to learn the protocol of your area.

-Gum: It may be considered unprofessional for your spouse to chew gum in uniform.
+- Gum: It may be considered unprofessional for your spouse to chew gum in uniform.

-Sharing Uniform: Your spouse may get in trouble if photos of you or others are seen wearing their uniform.
+- Sharing Uniform: Your spouse may get in trouble if photos of you or others are seen wearing their uniform.
 It may also be considered disrespectful for spouses to wear PTs.

-Umbrellas: There is still debate over the umbrella rule across the different branches.
+- Umbrellas: There is still debate over the umbrella rule across the different branches.
 Often, uniformed members are not allowed to carry an umbrella.
 In some cases, females are allowed to carry one as long as it is solid black.